 For example, the IMA membership can provide you with many opportunities through networking via the myIMA Network.
 Plus, it can give you the tools and information needed to help enhance your career as a CMA.
 For example, IMA members can access free continuing education courses and webinars.
 And even more, members also receive several monthly publications like Management Accountant Quarterly and Strategic Finance.

-The CMA program fee is not refundable.
-So, don’t join and pay until you are ready to take the CMA exam and you know this is what you are going for.
+The CMA program fee (also called the CMA entrance fee) is not refundable.
+So, don’t join and pay until you are ready to take the CMA exam and know this is what you are going for.
 Once you’ve made that decision, here are the fees for the CMA program:

-Next, after you are accepted into the CMA program, you will be required to sit for and pass the exam within 12 months.
-And then, you must complete the CMA program in its entirety within 3 years of enrolling.
+Next, after you are accepted into the CMA program, you must complete the CMA program in its entirety within 3 years of enrolling.

 While free CMA study materials and free CMA practice questions are available online, it’s best to study with a comprehensive review course, too.
 Why?
 Well, the pass rate for CMA Exam Part 1 is only 35%.
 And although more candidates ace Part 2, the pass rate is still at 50%.
 Basically, this means that the CMA pass rate is actually a little lower than accounting credential exams consider to be “hard,” such as the CPA and CFA exams.

 A good study review course will help you pass the CMA on your first try.
 Investing in a quality CMA course is the best way to ensure you pass the exam.
 Plus, it will help you save money in re-take fees because you didn’t properly prepare.
-Several top-notch CMA courses are available, including Gleim CMA, Becker CMA Review, Surgent CMA, and the Hock CMA materials.
+Several top-notch CMA courses are available, including Gleim CMA, Becker CMA Review, Surgent CMA, and the HOCK CMA materials.
 NINJA CMA Review is another option, and it’s the only CMA study material that has a monthly subscription plan.
+(HOCK stream is another monthly subscription plan, but it just includes access to the HOCK CMA videos and HOCK instructors.
+That is, it’s a CMA exam supplement instead of a full study course.)

 When you have sufficiently studied and you’re ready to take the exam, you will need to register to take each part.
 However, keep in mind that your CMA exam fees are non-refundable.
 Therefore, be sure you pick your date and time carefully and don’t miss it.

 The CMA exam is given in two parts.
 Moreover, you can register for, pay for, and take each exam part separately.
-Or, if you want, you can register for both parts at the same time.
+Or, if you want, you can register for both parts simultaneously.
 The exam fee for each part is:

 The two parts of the CMA exam are as follows: